cockroachdb/docs/src/current/v24.1/known-limitations.md

 - The `cockroach node decommission --wait-all` command was run and then interrupted
 - The `cockroach node decommission --wait=none` command was run

 This is because the state flip is effected by the CLI program at the end.
 Only the CLI (or its underlying API call) is able to finalize the "decommissioned" state.
-If the command is interrupted, or `--wait=none` is used, the state will only flip to "decommissioned" when the CLI program is run again after decommissioning has done all its work.
-[Tracking GitHub issue](https://github.com/cockroachdb/cockroach/issues/94430)
+If the command is interrupted, or `--wait=none` is used, the state will only flip to "decommissioned" when the CLI program is run again after decommissioning has done all its work. [#94430](https://github.com/cockroachdb/cockroach/issues/94430)

 #### Simultaneous client connections and running queries on a single node